-The first involves deputy registrars.
+The second involves deputy registrars.
 There are certain rules in Nebraska law regarding deputy registrars, such as the registration must be conducted in teams of at least two people of different political parties.
 They are required to be trained by county election offices in the proper method to complete the form and will deliver the completed applications to the local office within 24 hours.

 In 2005, as required by and using Help America Vote Act funds, a centralized state voter registration database was created.
 This database connects all 93 counties and allows efficient compliance with the list maintenance provisions found in the National Voter Registration Act.
 Some of the features of this database include allowing checks of a driver’s license number and the last four digits of a Social Security number through the Nebraska Department of Motor Vehicles, comparisons with the state Office of Vital Records for death records on a weekly basis and monthly comparisons with the state’s criminal justice database for felons.
 The database also allows a Nebraska county to pull the record from a different county when a voter moves and reregisters in a new county.
 While virtually eliminating duplicates, it also makes it possible for a voter’s voting history to move with them.